-Majoring in Forestry and Natural Resources
+Majoring in Ecosystem Management and Forestry

 What will I study?

-FNR students are eligible for a series of endowed scholarships based on academic performance and financial need.
+Forestry students are eligible for a series of endowed scholarships based on academic performance and financial need.
 These scholarships are awarded to students at all academic levels and are usually awarded in the fall semester.
 In 2012, scholarships totaling $60,000 were awarded in scholarships ranging from $2,000 to $5,000.
 Beginning in 2013, additional awards will be targeted for students in their first and second years in the major.

 How much coursework is required?